bruceravel/demeter/documentation/Athena/process/index.rst

 will make that group current, display parameters appropriate to the data processing tool, sometimes plotting the data in some appropriate manner.

-When you are finished using the data processing tool, you can press the button labeled :quoted:`Return to the main window`.
+When you are finished using the data processing tool, you can press the button labeled :kbd:`Return to the main window,light`.
 Doing so will close the special tool and redisplay the main window.

 .. _fig-process: